×

 When we asked people what advice they would give someone preparing to move to kobe, they said:

 "Before moving to Kobe, Japan, expats should know that the city is one of the most cosmopolitan in Japan, with a significant foreign community.
 It's important to understand that the cost of living can be high, especially for housing.
 Expats should familiarize themselves with the local language, Japanese, as English is not widely spoken outside of the expat community and tourist areas.
 Kobe is known for its safety and cleanliness, but it's also located in an earthquake-prone region, so expats should be prepared for potential natural disasters.
 The city has a well-developed public transportation system, but owning a car can be expensive due to high parking fees and toll roads.
 Expats should also be aware of the cultural norms in Japan, such as removing shoes before entering a home, bowing when greeting others, and the importance of punctuality.
 The healthcare system in Japan is of a high standard, but it can be expensive, so it's recommended to have comprehensive health insurance.
 The work culture in Japan is often described as intense, with long hours and a strong emphasis on loyalty to the company.
 However, Kobe, being a more international city, may have a slightly more relaxed approach compared to other Japanese cities.
 Japanese cuisine is a significant part of the culture, and Kobe is famous for its beef, so expats should be open to trying new foods.
-Lastly, expats should be prepared for the four distinct seasons in Kobe, with hot, humid summers and cold winters," commented one expat who made the move to kobe.
+Lastly, expats should be prepared for the four distinct seasons in Kobe, with hot, humid summers and cold winters," wrote one member in kobe.

 How do I find a place to live in kobe?